antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 Monitoring devices is an important part of endpoint management.

-The **Reports** section provides administrators with information about the overall health of the Microsoft Intune environment.
+The **Reports** section provides administrators with valuable information about the overall health and status of the Microsoft Intune environment.

 Reports can be used to review:

 - Device compliance